 The total investment made in the 2004-2017 period (includes not only the SA Eesti Terviserajad’s investments but also state and local government investment and assistance from the European Union) into the development of the recreational trails network is around EUR 38 million.
 The counties where trails have received the most investment are Harju, Ida-Viru, Valga, Järva, Põlva and Viljandi.

-Team Haanja is made up of 10 athletes: Algo Kärp, Raido Ränkel, Aivar Rehemaa, Marko Kilp, Alvar Johannes Alev, Karl Erik Rabakukk, Karel Tammjärv and Andreas Veerpalu, Annette Veerpalu and Kaarel Kasper Kõrge.
+Team Haanja is made up of nine athletes: Algo Kärp, Raido Ränkel, Marko Kilp, Alvar Johannes Alev, Karl Erik Rabakukk, Karel Tammjärv, Andreas Veerpalu, Kaarel Kasper Kõrge and Patricija Eiduka.